pkaminski/firebase-on-error/README.md

 firebase-on-error
 =================

 This module allows you to register callbacks to be notified when any Firebase operation reports an error.
 This is useful when your app has no error recovery procedure beyond asking the user to reload the page (which is not a terrible approach, since Firebase is pretty reliable!).
+You can also register callbacks to be notified when a write is being slow, so you can warn the user that their connection is bad and not all changes have yet been saved.

-The module adds two new public functions to the Firebase global class:
+The module adds four new public functions to the Firebase global class:

 ```javascript
 /**